 Investigator Significant Financial Interests in Research and Disclosure Requirements

-From a publicly traded entity: Compensation for services or other payments (e.g. consulting, advising, lectures, honoraria, paid authorship; reimbursed or sponsored travel; and royalties, fees, and rights to such interests) and the value of stock, stock options, ownership interests, or rights to such interests held on the date of disclosure, that when aggregated exceeds $5,000.
+- From a publicly traded entity: Compensation in the preceding 12 months (includes payment for services such as consulting, advising, lectures, honoraria, paid authorship; reimbursed or sponsored travel; and royalties, fees, and rights to such interests) and the value of stock, stock options, or ownership interests held on the date of disclosure, that when aggregated exceeds $5,000.
 (Does not include interests in mutual funds/retirement accounts where the individual does not control the holdings, or royalties and other fees paid to the employee by UTHealth.)

-Gifts received from an outside entity in the preceding 12 months that exceed $250 in value, or multiple gifts from a single entity that in the aggregate exceed $250 in value.
+- Gifts received from an outside entity in the preceding 12 months that exceed $250 in value, or multiple gifts from a single entity that in the aggregate exceed $250 in value.

 The term “Family Member” is defined as your spouse, dependent children/step-children, any person financially dependent upon you, and any person with whom you have joint financial interests where your professional responsibilities at UTHealth could affect or be affected by those interests.

 Researchers must also disclose other financial interests not specifically required by the Policy if they have concerns that the activity or interest would appear to affect or be affected by the proposed research.

 The term “Entity” refers to any organization, company, foundation, trust, or other enterprise.